 Palm Beach International Airport (PBI)

-Palm Beach International Airport (PBI) is a medium-sized, mixed-use airport located on the east coast of Florida, between the cities of West Palm Beach and Lake Worth.
+Palm Beach International Airport (PBI) is a mixed-use airport located on the east coast of Florida, between the cities of West Palm Beach and Lake Worth.
 Pilots who are not familiar with the area should be aware that North Palm Beach County General Aviation Airport (F45) is located approximately 10 miles northwest with a very similar RWY configuration.
-The traffic mix at PBI consists of air carrier, corporate, and general aviation.
+The traffic mix at PBI consists of air carriers, corporate, and general aviation.
 Several flight schools use PBI to expose student pilots to towered airport operations.
 View a printable Pilot Handbook of the PBI information found on this Web page.

 Know Before You Go